Computer model locks in Patriots vs. Seahawks Super Bowl picks, score prediction

-Patriots vs. Seahawks: Where to watch Super Bowl 60, score prediction, odds, picks, same-game parlay
+Patriots vs. Seahawks: Where to watch Super Bowl 60, score prediction, betting odds, picks, same-game parlay

 How to bet New England Patriots vs. Seattle Seahawks in Super Bowl 60 on Sunday, Feb.
 8